The Role of Gender-Responsive Treatment

 Holistic therapies have a strong basis in the idea of combating addiction through mindfulness and self-empowerment.
 They are a critical part of WCRC’s approach to self-determined recovery, allowing individual clients to pursue those modalities which work the most effectively for them.
 Some examples of holistic therapies include art and music therapy, acupuncture, sound healing, and self-empowerment.
 The idea of recognizing and acknowledging an individual’s gender, as well as other aspects of their personal identity, is crucial to the effectiveness of these forms of treatment.
 They rely substantially upon building up and reinforcing a strong sense of self, allowing an individual to rediscover the strength and independence required to avoid a relapse.
 Gender-responsive programming is a big part of mindfulness-based relapse prevention, or MBRP, a safe and natural holistic therapy that is rapidly accumulating scholarly recognition due to its high level of effectiveness.

-In a sober living environment where evidence-based and holistic treatment are combined in a self-determined approach, one that focuses on a client’s needs as a unique individual, the role of gender-responsive treatment is self-explanatory.
+In an environment where evidence-based and holistic treatment are combined in a self-determined approach, one that focuses on a client’s needs as a unique individual, the role of gender-responsive treatment is self-explanatory.
 The recovery cycle needs to incorporate as many defining aspects of a person’s self as it can, in order to successfully address the unmet needs which are informing and perpetuating their substance use.